A Review of the Album "Beg to Differ" by American Thrash Metal Band Prong

 The Song For Dear Life Describes the Cons of the US Capitalist System

-What is interesting though is that there is a song on this album that could describe the current atmosphere in the US in 2017.
+What is interesting though is that there is a song on this album that could describe the current atmosphere in the US in 2019.
 This song is called “For Dear Life” describes how the free market enterprise has taken over as the hassles and hard times have become the normal situation as many people are living paycheck to paycheck.
 It feels like they are holding on for dear life.
 As the song suggests, saying our prayers is the one thing that we can do as humans to try and maintain a sense of normalcy and sanity in hard times or when the prices of food or gas rise especially in the developing nations of the world.
+I wonder if some of these conservatives that praise the capitalist system so much realize how much economic inequality results from this system.

 Other Good Songs on the Album Beg to Differ